chikuku/AB-testing/README.md

 Based on the results of the A/B test project, four marketing strategies (Email, Catalog, Home Page, and Category Page promotions) demonstrated a greater short-term increase in average sales compared to adding videos.
 However, this does not imply that adding videos is less valuable, as videos provide unique advantages:

-* Videos are a one-time cost and serve as a permanent promotion on product pages, unlike other strategies that incur recurring costs for each campaign.
+* Videos are a one-time cost and serve as a permanent promotion on product pages, unlike other strategies that incur recurring fees for each campaign.
 * The experiment only reflects short-term outcomes and does not account for the long-term value of videos.

 ### Recommendations